gkoutos-group/hivae/README.md

 # hivae

-This repository contains the Modular reimplemenation of the Heterogeneous Incomplete Variational Autoendoder model (HI-VAE)written by Alfredo Nazabal (anazabal@turing.ac.uk).
+This repository contains the Modular reimplemenation of the Heterogeneous Incomplete Variational Autoencoder model (HI-VAE)written by Alfredo Nazabal (anazabal@turing.ac.uk).
 It was written in Python, using Tensorflow.

 The details of this model are included in this [paper](https://arxiv.org/abs/1807.03653).
 Please cite it if you use this code/library for your own research.